RoomTempratureWater/GATE-notes/CN/Error Checking and correction.md

 hamming distance can be calculated by doing an *XOR operation on the strings and then count the number of 1's in the result*

 (XOR = dono different = 1, dono same = 0)

+ *2 Hamming distance means there is  bits which are different*
+### Minimum Hamming distance to detect T bit errors

+   If data word is of length 2, and code word is of length 3, so we have one extra redundant bit so we can detect one bit errors, so:
+    *If we want to detect T bits of error, then the  minimum Hamming distance should be T+1*